raphaelhetzel/local-campus-app/documentation/architecture.md

 Scampi router is in turn connected the the network.
 This Service is responsible for the whole communication with the network layer.
-On startup it subscribes to messages sent to the `discovery` service and after receiving Topics on this service, it dynamically subscribes to the services of this Topics in order to recive Posts, PostExtensions and Votes.
-Furthermore, if the Android app has permissions to acess data, it will receive the Extensions needed to show certain PostTypes from the network.
+On startup it subscribes to messages sent to the `discovery` service and after receiving Topics relevant to the location, it dynamically subscribes to the services of this Topics in order to recive Posts, PostExtensions and Votes.
 The Service is also responsible for publishing messages to the network.
 To do this, the repositories bind to the service, and call messages provided by this binding, which then published messages to the network.
 Only after they have been received again by this service, they will be inserted into the database and therefore be shown in the UI.

+Figure 1 shows a simplified diagram of the components involved in interacting with a post.
+The method `getPostsforTopic(long topicId)` in the Post Repository directly reads the data (as self-updating LiveData) from the Database.
+If the GUI layer wants to add a new Post using the `addPost(Post post)` method of the Post repository, the repository will call a Serializer (not shown in the Figure) to Serialize the Message into a Scampi Message, and publish that via it's binding to the AppLibService.
+As explained before, the AppLibService subscribes to all the Topics relevant to the Location.
+For this it attaches a TopicHandler to the TopicsService.
+If this Handler determines that a received Message contains a Post, it deserializes it using the ScampiPostSerializer (not shown in the Figure) and calls the insert Method of the NetworkLayerPostRepository.
+This Repository handles duplicates and relations and inserts it into the Database.
+It ensures that the Topic the Post belongs to existes and links any PostExtensions and Votes received before the Post that belong to the Post to the Post, which ensures fast read acess as there are real SQL relations with numeric indicies.
+As the data is inserted into the Database, the Database will trigger LiveData updates, so if the GUI is subscribed to the Posts for a Topic, it will receive an update.

-The Data and Network layer by desing don't know anything about the data contained in posts and post extensions, which allows quick modifications to the upper layers without modifing the lower layers.
+If the Android app has permissions to acess local data, it will share the Extensions needed to show certain PostTypes with the network.
+The data and network layer by design don't know anything about the data contained in Posts and PostExtensions, which allows quick modifications to the upper layers without changing the lower layers.

 # Extension System